MattMattV/my-stars/README.md

 ## Shell

+- [piu-piu-SH](https://github.com/vaniacer/piu-piu-SH) - This is an Old School horisontal scroller 'Shoot Them All' game in bash.
+With co-op mode.
+You have to defeat 100 aliens to fight with Boss.
+To play in co-op mode first, start the server, then start the client.
+Terminals on both hosts have to be with equal dimensions.
+- [lfs](https://github.com/reinterpretcat/lfs) - Docker configuration for building Linux From Scratch system
+- [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh
+- [sub](https://github.com/basecamp/sub) - a delicious way to organize programs
 - [nvm](https://github.com/creationix/nvm) - Node Version Manager - Simple bash script to manage multiple active node.js versions
 - [docker-unity3d](https://github.com/nenadg/docker-unity3d) - Docker container for Unity
 - [WoeUSB](https://github.com/slacka/WoeUSB) - WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
 It is a fork of Congelli501's WinUSB.